Applied Zoology and Nature Conservation

 Role of olfaction in bats’ social relationships

-The vast majority of bat species show a high propensity for group living, with colonies varying enormously in size (from a few individuals to millions of them), stability and composition depending primarily on the species.
+The vast majority of bat species show a high propensity for group living, with colonies varying enormously in size (from a few individuals to millions), stability and composition depending primarily on the species.
 Their social systems and breeding habits are often very complex and largely understudied.
-Due to their cryptic lifestyles and peculiar characteristics, in fact, bats’ behaviour is usually very difficult to study both in the field and in the laboratory.
-Considered the threats bat species are facing, such as habitat loss and fragmentation, climate change and roost destruction, understanding the factors influencing their social structure is of fundamental importance in order to design appropriate protection plans.
+Due to their cryptic lifestyles and peculiar characteristics, bat behaviour is usually very difficult to study both in the field and in the laboratory.

 Sexual selection, phenotypic plasticity and science popularization

 My past experience revolved mainly around phenotypic plasticity in sexually selected traits in the guppy (Poecilia reticulata), including the analysis of sexual behaviour and sperm traits.
 In addition, as a board member of the Italian Society for Evolutionary Biology, I developed a keen interest in the communication and popularization of science.